tscore-utc/scenarios/sf-tscore/to_SAM/Demand/Readme.md

 Trip main mode type (walk, bike, drive/passenger, walk to transit, drive to transit, ride-hail, other

-If dorp=1, mode was "drive" for hov/sov.
+If dorp=1, mode was "car" for hov/sov.
 If dorp=2, mode was "passenger".